EmJee1/the-cocktail-collective/README.md

   A place to provide extra information (or links to it) about the project.
 -->

+### Terraform

+We use Terraform for infrastructure as code.
+To deploy changes you need a service-account file.

 ### Workspaces

 We use npm workspaces to manage the monorepo.
 To install packages, run it in the root and specify which workspace you